 Four berths can come with a range of sleeping arrangements, from fixed single beds to rear corner beds, but for the greatest comfort, many prefer island bed caravans.

-These are exactly the type of features seen in the Coachman Acadia 675 Xtra, the tourer our judging panel picked out as the best 4 berth caravan on the market for the 2025 season.
-Here, we’re taking a closer look at the Coachman tourer, as well as the two models that our judges highly commended at the Practical Caravan Awards 2025.
+Our winner this year is the Bailey Phoenix Black 640, a tourer our judging panel thought offered a great interior, which is easy to use.
+Here, we’re taking a closer look at the Bailey tourer, as well as the two models that our judges highly commended at the Practical Caravan Awards 2026.
 As well as that, you can take a look at the vans we think are the pick of the 4 berth caravans from recent years, including tourers from brands such as Adria, Bailey, Sprite and more.

 The best 4 berth caravans: